Oranges Are Not the Only Fruit (TV serial): Cast

+Critical reception

+Los Angeles Times, "A beguiling BBC drama."

+The New York Times, "It's a fresh, challenging and memorable little movie."

 Awards

-The series won the BAFTA award for Best Drama Series or Serial.
+The series won the BAFTA award for Best Drama Series or Serial, and another for Film Sound.
+Geraldine McEwan also won the BAFTA for Best Actress.

 In 1991, via the PBS network, the series won the GLAAD Media Award for Outstanding TV Movie or Limited Series.

 In 2010, The Guardian ranked the miniseries at number 8 in their list of "The Top 50 TV Dramas of All Time".